 - The first pillar seeks to address taxing rights.
 It reallocates 25% of MNE's excess profit from jurisdictions where companies reside to the markets where user/consumers are based. - This is to keep pace with digitalisation of the economy where sales can take place without taxable presence in market jurisdiction. - Pillar 1 will reduce Ireland's corporation tax base.
-Some estimates place the hit at c. €2bn per annum by 2026. - Ireland has always been fully supportive of Pillar One despite the implied cost to the Exchequer. - Pillar 1 may not materialise with several countries struggling to agree.
-If Pillar 1 was stalled, unilateral tax reforms by countries may be the result.
+Some estimates place the hit at c. €2bn per annum by 2026. - Ireland has always been fully supportive of Pillar One despite the implied cost to the Exchequer. - If Pillar 1 were not to materialise, unilateral tax reforms such as Digital Services Tax may re-emerge.